 MAKE THE KUNG PAO SAUCE

-- In a separate bowl, whisk together the light soy sauce, dark soy sauce, black vinegar, hoisin sauce, sesame oil, honey, Sichuan peppercorns and chili flakes.
+- In a separate bowl, whisk together the light soy sauce, dark soy sauce, black vinegar, hoisin sauce, sesame oil, honey, Sichuan peppercorns, chili flakes, and cornstarch slurry (if using).
 Set aside.

 FOR THE KUNG PAO SHRIMP